Nonprofit Technology Roadmap

 This is the fastest way to create alignment.

-It turns the roadmap into a short, board-readable summary focused on outcomes, priorities, rough budget, key constraints, and decisions needed.
+It turns your technology roadmap into a short, board-readable summary focused on outcomes, priorities, rough budget, key constraints, and decisions needed.

 Option B: Board Snapshot Presentation